nuagenetworks/nuage-metroae/UPGRADE.md

-## `build_upgrade`
+## `build_upgrade.yml` requirements

-The build_upgrade playbook (`build_upgrade.yml`) is used to automatically populate a number of Ansible variable files for the operation of the metro playbooks.
-Running `./metro-ansible build_upgrade.yml` will use the variables defined in `build_vars.yml` and `upgrade_vars.yml` to create a `hosts` file, populate a `host_vars` directory, populate a `group_vars` directory, and make a few additional variable changes as required.
+The playbook `build_upgrade.yml` relies on build_vars.yml, upgrade_vars.yml and user_creds.yml to automatically populate a number of Ansible variable files for the operation of the metro playbooks.

+Upgrading VSD and VSTAT nodes require following changes to ```build_vars.yml``` file.
+1. Users should define ```upgrade_vmname``` in the build_vars.yml file.
+This name is used to bring up the new vsd and vstat nodes as part of ugrade procedure

-Upgrading VSD and VSTAT requires the user to define additional paths apart from the ones that were defined in nuage_unzip.yml section of BUILD.md file.
+Upgrading VSD and VSTAT nodes require following changes when user decides not to run nuage_unzip.yml
+1. Users should define additional paths apart from the ones that were mentioned in nuage_unzip.yml section of BUILD.md file.
 Discussed below are these additional paths.

 ```
 <yourpath>/vsd/migration/